google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 <!--
 As you might expect, the decoder does the opposite of the encoder.
 The decoder starts with a compressed representation of the data and inflates it back to the original size.

 We haven't really seen this before.
-The networks that we have built tend to get narrower as data flows through them.
+The networks we have built tend to get narrower as data flows through them.
 This widening is less common.
 Sure, we could add wider and wider dense layers in a deep neural network, but it isn't common to see outside of this context.

 How do we do this?